laurajochim/markup-course/01_research_compendium/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of res_comp is to reproduce the simulation study of Boulesteix, Groenwold, Abrahamowicz, et al. (2020).
+The goal of the res_comp manuscript is to reproduce the simulation study of Boulesteix, Groenwold, Abrahamowicz, et al. (2020).
+This simulation study was conducted to investigate the effect of measurement error on exposure and confounding variables.

-name: Laura Jochim\\
+The compendium is structured in such a way, that the data used can be found in the 'data' folder.
+The manuscript along with a rendered pdf, the references, and the resulting graph can be found in the folder 'analysis'.
+A License is also included.

-date: 21.01.2025
+author: Laura Jochim